Not what you want?

 And remember your ancestors and those that came before you whose sacrifices made your present life better.

-Some Chinese will separate the intended meaning from this proverb and translate this as "Don't forget the people who once helped you".
+Some Chinese will separate the intended meaning from this proverb and translate this as “Don't forget the people who once helped you.”
 In Modern China, this idiom is virtually never used to refer to an actual well.

 Note: This can be pronounced in Korean but it's not a commonly used phrase.

-This is a kind of complex ten-character proverb composed by Zhuge Liang about 1800 years ago.
+淡泊以明志寧靜而致遠 is a kind of complex ten-character proverb composed by Zhuge Liang about 1800 years ago.

-This Chinese proverb means "Leading a simple life will yield a clear mind, and having inner peace will help you see far (into the world)".
+This is a Chinese proverb that means “Leading a simple life will yield a clear mind, and having inner peace will help you see far (into the world).”

 What I have translated as "simple life" means NOT being materialistic and NOT competing in the rat race.